floriankugler/floriankugler.com/source/articles/2015-04-03-a-voluntaristic-perspective-on-religious-freedom-laws.html.md

 The key word here is *allow*.
 If you don't allow somebody to do something, you have to prevent it from happening.
 Leaving all personal feelings aside, laws against discrimination are bans on otherwise peaceful actions enforced by the  threat of lethal force.
 If you support this kind of legislation (or oppose legislation that tries to reverse it), you're implicitly expressing consent with the threat and ultimately the use of lethal force against individuals for the act of refusing to engage with other individuals.

 Would you be comfortable to pick up a gun yourself, walk up to an individual who would be targeted by anti-discrimination laws, and coerce him or her into acting otherwise?
-If you're not comfortable doing this --- and I sincerely hope you'd be repelled by the mere idea of it --- you only have two options: either you reject the same behavior by proxy of the state, or you admit that you're not opposed to this on principle, but you just want to keep your own hands clean.
+If you wouldn't be comfortable doing this --- and I sincerely hope you'd be repelled by the mere idea of it --- you only have two options: either you reject the same behavior by proxy of the state, or you admit that you're not opposed to this on principle, but you just want to keep your own hands clean.

 Tim Cook ends his statement with an appeal to courage: